Museum of Science Fiction: Activities

-Events

-The Museum of Science Fiction hosts or partners on a number of events, most notably its monthly science fiction movie screening in conjunction with the District of Columbia Public Library system.
-They also have a growing number of traveling design exhibitions, including an Architectural Design Competition Exhibition.
+Ukrainian Online Exhibition

+In May 2022, the Museum of Science Fiction opened an online digital art exhibition of art in support of Ukraine in its conflict with Russia.
+The exhibition featured digital artwork by artist Michał Klimczak which could be downloaded for free as a “take home exhibition,” and an exhibition narrative translated into 18 different languages.
+The Museum launched a successful Kickstarter campaign in Fall 2024 to fund production of an art book of Klimczak's work, titled 'Landscapes of Dying Worlds.'

+Competitions

+The Museum of Science Fiction has sponsored several educational competitions since its inception, ranging from artistic exhibitions to engineering projects.

 Escape Velocity

-From July 1 through 3, 2016, the Museum of Science Fiction hosted its first convention called Escape Velocity.
-Described as a micro futuristic world's fair to promote STEAM education within the context of science fiction using the fun of comic cons and fascination of science and engineering festivals, the convention featured guests with backgrounds in both science and science fiction.
+From July 1 through 3, 2016, the Museum of Science Fiction and NASA hosted its first annual convention called Escape Velocity.
+Described as a futuristic world's fair to promote STEAM education within the context of science fiction using the fun of comic cons and fascination of science and engineering festivals, the convention featured guests with backgrounds in both science and science fiction such as Rod Roddenberry, Adam Nimoy and Jamie Anderson.
 A gallery showcasing original replicas of props, models, and costumes from notable works of science fiction offered a preview of the kinds of exhibits which will be on display in the permanent museum.

 The second annual Escape Velocity was held September 1 through 3, 2017.
 The theme of the show was Robotics, Computers, AI, and Drones, and guest speakers included Thomas Dolby, Joe Haldeman, and Cas Anvar.

+The third Escape Velocity event took place May 25 through 27, 2018.
+The theme of the show was "Other Worlds", and guest speakers included Greg Nicotero and award-winning author and Museum board member, Greg Bear.
+The Museum of Science Fiction in cooperation with The Arthur C. Clarke Foundation also celebrated the 50th anniversary of 2001: A Space Odyssey.
+This celebration featured a special program with a film screening, special guests, and never-before-seen prop reproductions - such as the full size EVA pod.

-The third annual event took place May 25 through 27, 2018, and the fourth was held May 24 through 26, 2019.
-Among other attractions, these two years both featured the Cosmic Encounter Experience, which included panels and demonstrations of the board game Cosmic Encounter.
-Escape Velocity 2019 hosted the first ever Cosmic Encounter Galactic Championship Tournament as well as the first public reunion of the original three primary Cosmic Encounter designers Peter Olotka, Jack Kittredge and Bill Eberle in many years.
+Escape Velocity 2019, the fourth iteration hosted the first ever Cosmic Encounter Galactic Championship Tournament as well as the first public reunion of the original three primary Cosmic Encounter designers Peter Olotka, Jack Kittredge and Bill Eberle in many years.
+Special guests included actresses Dominique Tipper from the Expanse and Gigi Edgley from Farscape.

-CubeSat Competition

-In October 2015, the Museum of Science Fiction announced a CubeSat Competition in partnership with NASA and Cornell University.
-High school students from around the world competed to submit mission design proposals, with the winning teams' proposals to be built and put into orbit on a future NASA mission.
-The competition was recognized during the White House Astronomy Night on October 19, 2015.

-The winning teams from the following schools were announced on May 12, 2016: